Updated November 8, 2023

 Difference Between Active vs Passive Investing

-Underactive investing, investments are selected based on an independent assessment of the value of individual investments and an investor is always on the lookout for short-term price fluctuations.
-It involves extensive fundamental and /or technical analysis and micro and macroeconomic factors influencing the investment are closely monitored.
-The objective of active investing is in outperform the market.
-At the extreme end of the spectrum, you will find hedge funds which embark on very aggressive investing involving high levels of leverage and focus on absolute returns rather than following the benchmark performance.
+The objective of active investing is to outperform the market.
+In underactive investing, investments are selected based on an independent assessment of the value of individual assets, and an investor is always on the lookout for short-term price fluctuations.
+It involves extensive fundamental and /or technical analysis, and micro and macroeconomic factors influencing the investment are closely monitored.
+At the end of the spectrum, you will find hedge funds that embark on aggressive investing involving high leverage levels and focus on absolute returns rather than following the benchmark performance.

-Active vs Passive Investing Infographics
+Head To Head Comparison Between Active vs Passive Investing (Infographics)

-Below is the top 10 difference between Active vs Passive Investing
+Below is the top 10 difference between Active vs Passive Investing:

-Key Differences between Active vs Passive Investing
+Key Differences Between Active vs Passive Investing

-Both Active vs Passive Investing are popular choices in the market; let us discuss some of the major Difference Between Active vs Passive Investing:
+Both Active vs Passive Investing are popular choices in the market; let us discuss some of the major differences:

-Head to Head Comparison between Active vs Passive Investing
+Comparison Table of Active vs Passive Investing

 Here are some of the Comparison between Active vs Passive Investing –